General Dynamics F-16 in 1/72 scale : kit review & modelling reports of KINETIC F-16D kits

 Fill and sand the awkward ejector pin marks on the lower wing.
 Also fill any pylon holes if you don't fit pylons and their stores.

 well.
 Part A6 will be fitter when scraped off a bit on it's inside.

 The aft exhaust part #D35 and its rear fuselage section joint results in a big step.
 So a lot of sanding is needed here.
-The exhaust itself looks a bit simple but painting can improve the looks.
+The exhaust itself for the upgraded Pratt and Whitney F100-PW-229 looks a bit simple but painting can improve how it looks.